vlayer-xyz/vlayer/book/src/features/email.md

 All of this means that our inboxes are full of data that can be leveraged.

 ## Proof of Email
-With vlayer, you can access email data from smart contracts and use it on-chain.
-Email authenticity is automatically proven under the hood.
-In addition, you can settle claims on-chain without exposing the details or private content of an email.
+With vlayer, you can access email content from smart contracts and use it on-chain.

+You do this by writing a Solidity smart contract (prover) that has access to the parsed email and returns data to be used on-chain.
+This allows you to create claims without exposing the full content of an email.

+Under the hood, we verify mail server signatures to ensure the authenticity and integrity of the content.

 ## Example
 Let's say someone wants to prove they've been a GitHub user since 2020.
 One way to do this is to take a screenshot and send it to the verifier.
 However, this is not very reliable because screenshot images can be easily manipulated, and obviously such an image cannot be verified on-chain.